humantorch/Bijenkorf-December/README.md

+This experience was built for De Bijenkorf's iPad app.
+Since the app is a native wrapper for a standards-based CMS, I was able to use HTML, CSS, and JavaScript to create the experience.
+This particular piece of content used sound in some interesting ways, which (among other things) really showcased the limitations iOS has in playing audio files – delay, lag, and the ability to play only one media stream at a time all conspired to require some pretty interesting workarounds.
+It also provided the opportunity to push the limits of CSS3 animation and transitions.

+This content is best viewed on an iPad (in landscape orientation, as that was the only format supported by the app), but it will also function in Chrome and Safari.
+Because the final platform was restricted to iOS there is a lot of Webkit-specific code used and will _completely_ break in Firefox/IE/older Opera/etc.

+The project can be viewed at <a href="http://prayingmadness.com/Bijenkorf-December/">prayingmadness.com/Bijenkorf-December/</a>.
+(Note: swiping left and right will switch "scenes."
+Feel free to tap/click around and try to find all the hidden tricks!)

 #Bijenkorf December app content

 This site is built using the <a href="http://yeoman.io">Yeoman</a> build system.
 All files in the repo are the _development_ files (unminified, unconcatenated, etc.), the production-ready files are generated in a .gitignore'd /dist directory when the build script is run.